ABOUT THIS GUIDE

-There are many ways to extract oil from the cannabis plant, each has its pros and cons.
+There are many ways to process CBD products, each has its pros and cons.
 Some methods are safer and more effective than others.
-Our extraction process consists of using Supercritical CO2 and Ethanol Extraction techniques to obtain our desire product from hemp that is grown with organic practices on local Colorado farms.
+Our extraction process consists of using state of the art, food-grade processing equipment.
+The Supercritical CO2 and Ethanol Extraction methods are used to develop our products,.
+These are techniques and equipment that is widely used in the food industry.

 The supercritical (or sub-critical) CO2 method uses carbon dioxide under high pressure and extremely low temperatures to isolate, preserve, and maintain the purity of the oil.
 This process requires expensive equipment and a steep operational learning curve.
 But, when done well the end product is safe, potent, and free of chlorophyll.
 Watch a quick video here.

 High-grade grain alcohol can be used to create high-quality cannabis oil appropriate for vape pen cartridges and other products.
 Watch a quick video here.

 The FDA is expected to announce regulations concerning hemp-derived CBD products.
 We are ahead of the regulatory power curve, along with many other industry leading CBD brands.